TheJJ/ceph-balancer/README.md

 Hence, one PG roughly has size `pg_size = pool_size/pg_num`.

 PGs are placed on OSDs (a disk), using constraints defined via [CRUSH](https://docs.ceph.com/en/latest/rados/operations/crush-map/).
-Usually PGs are spread accross servers, so that when one server goes down, enough disks are in other servers so the data remains available.
+Usually PGs are spread across servers, so that when one server goes down, enough disks are in other servers so the data remains available.
 The number of OSDs for one PG is configured via the pools `size` property.

-There's two pool kinds: replica and [erasure coded](https://en.wikipedia.org/wiki/Erasure_code).
+There are two kind of pools: replica and [erasure coded](https://en.wikipedia.org/wiki/Erasure_code).

-The utilized space one one OSD is the sum of all PG shards that are stored on it.
+The utilized space on one OSD is the sum of all PG shards that are stored on it.
-A PG shard is the data of one of the participarting OSDs in one PG.
+A PG shard is the data of one of the participating OSDs in one PG.
 For replica-pools, the shard size equals `pg_size / pool_size` - one full copy.
-For ec-pools, the shard size equals `pg_size / (pool_size * k)`, k is the number of data chunks in the ec profile.
+For EC-pools, the shard size equals `pg_size / (pool_size * k)`, k is the number of data chunks in the EC profile.

 CRUSH organizes all the datacenters, racks, servers, OSDs in a tree structure.
 Each subtree usually has the weight of all the OSDs below it, and PGs are now distributed evenly, weighted by the sub-tree size at each tree level.